ramp-eu/Robot_Agent_Node/README.md

 <param name="max_neg_ang_acc" value="0.5"/>
 ```

-This parameter is node further specified or used at the moment.
+This parameter is not further specified or used at the moment.
 ```xml
 <param name="velocity_control_sensitivity" value="1.0"/>
 ```